dev-muhammad-amir/dev-muhammad-amir/README.md

 ---

 ### 🧠 About Me
-I am a **Laravel Developer** with hands-on experience gained through a **3-month internship at Choice Tech AI**, where I worked on real-world backend systems and database-driven applications.
+I am a **Software Developer** with hands-on experience in **web and mobile application development**.
+I recently completed a **3-month internship as a Laravel Developer at Choice Tech AI**, where I worked on real-world backend systems, APIs, and database-driven applications.

-I specialize in **PHP & Laravel development**, API integration, backend logic building, and database management.
-Alongside backend work, I also develop **mobile applications using Flutter & Dart**.
+I specialize in converting ideas and designs into **functional, scalable applications**, working across **PHP, Laravel, and modern frontend frameworks**.
+Alongside web development, I also build **cross-platform mobile apps using Flutter & Dart**.

-I enjoy solving complex problems, fixing errors, and turning ideas into functional digital products.
-I am continuously learning and improving my skills to become a well-rounded **Full-Stack & Mobile App Developer**.

-🎓 I have a strong foundation in software development concepts, databases, and application architecture.
+I have experience working with **REST APIs**, testing them using **Postman**, managing databases, and building custom modules for real-world use cases.

+With over **2+ years of learning, practice, and project-based experience**, I’ve worked with a wide range of technologies and tools while continuously improving my problem-solving and debugging skills.

+📖 I am always eager to **learn new technologies**, improve code quality, and grow as a professional developer.

 📞 WhatsApp: **+92 315 0087505**
 📧 Email: **amirirfan4599@gmail.com**